 - Perfect for kitchens

 - Lovely hemstitch

 - For installing at the middle of your window

 - Air-drying preferred

-Why we chose it: Open needlework along the edge sophisticates this shorter style.
+Why we chose it: Open needlework along the edge makes this shorter style sophisticated.

 Best Velvet: DKNY Modern Velvet Curtain Set